hamidb80/hypothesis-of-understanding/readme.md

 - **Learning** (L): pattern matching (i.e. making particular neural connection between or in other words, "shortcuts"), ability to do basic pattern matching i.e. repeating tasks in predicted order. unable to reason new situations (problems)

-- **Understanding** (U): ability to relate what you know and what you learnt, not useful without K since causes false conclusions.(Misunderstandings due to faulty connections). see [Tesla's quote](https://fixquotes.com/quotes/the-scientists-of-today-think-deeply-instead-of-1057.htm)
+- **Understanding** (U): ability to relate what you know and what you learnt, not useful without K since causes false conclusions.(Misunderstandings due to faulty connections).

 - KL: Mastery, i.e. skill